juanpovedapl/health-ui/tekton/README.md

 - fetch-health-ui         - This task will clone github repository.
 - start-build-health-ui   - This task will start the build process to create IS from Dockerfile.
 This will also trigger a new pod from the deployment since the image stream has changed.

-Before creating the pipelines, we must define the corresponding github repository under the fetch-health-ui task:
+Before creating the pipelines, we must define the corresponding github repository under the fetch-health-ui task for both **pipeline** files:

 ```
 tasks: